FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-03-29-EVENT-FAM-jonathan-keep-talk.md

 imageoriginal: ""
 ---

-Jonathan Keep is a UK-based artist noted for his freethinking approach to pottery and the ceramic form.
-Jonathan pushes the boundaries of his medium with a creative convergence of ceramics, multimedia, virtual reality and 3D printing. http://www.keep-art.co.uk.
+Jonathan Keep is an independent practising artist potter and a leading exponent of studio based ceramic 3D printing.
+His ceramics are recognizable for a strong sculptural quality and emphasis on form.
+The shapes of his pots are generated in computer code.
+He has developed this working process out of an interest in the way computer code can mimic natural codes, patterns and growth structures.
+A graduate of the Royal College of Art, London he exhibits internationally and lectures, undertakes artist residencies and workshops in the UK and abroad.
+Jonathan initiated the widely popular ‘Make Your Own Ceramic 3D Printer’ project.
 Talk beginning at 7:30pm.
 Admission is free, all are welcome and no advance booking required

 ---
 <br/>